RuslanRWX/ebackup/README.md

 |MongoDB           | Sets backup of MongoDB.
 If you have MongoDB service, you can set “YES” or "yes" for this variable, but it will work without authentication.
 You can modify *MongoDump* function in the ebackup.sh file under your specification.
 |Log               | The script logs to its own log file.
 This variable defines path and file name for logs.
 Default value:"/var/log/ebackup.log".
 |rotate            | Defines log rotation.
 You don’t need configure *[logrotate](#https://linux.die.net/man/8/logrotate)* - log rotation can be done by the script.
 This function starts first, thus every file contains one iteration of a backup task.
 Default value:"YES".
 |rotateQu          | Specifies maximum amount of the log files before deleting the excess ones.
-"Default value: 7".
+Default value: 7.